-Signatories review their policies, assure their processes and assess the effectiveness of their activities.
+PRINCIPLE 5 Signatories review their policies, assure their processes and assess the effectiveness of their activities.

 PCPL's long-term investment horizon, typically 3 to 5 years, is intertwined with our approach to stewardship, looking to enhance investor's value through engagement with our portfolio holdings to minimise reputational and sustainability risks.
-Our approach, policies and reporting are overseen by the ESGSS Committee, chaired by our CIO, and reporting to our Board of Directors which ensures the implementation of responsible investment at the Firm, this includes the review and approval of all related policies and procedures or updates to existing documents.
+Our approach, policies and reporting are overseen by the ESG Committee, chaired by our CIO, and reporting to our Board of Directors which ensures the implementation of responsible investment at the Firm, this includes the review and approval of all related policies and procedures or updates to existing documents.

-The Firm's ESGSS Committee meets formally on a monthly basis, or on an ad-hoc basis whenever more urgent action needs to be considered.
-This allows for timely review of updates from our sanctions screening, as well as greater responsiveness to outcomes from norms-based and exclusionary screening.
+The Firm's ESG Committee meets formally on at least a quarterly basis, meeting more frequently or on an ad-hoc basis as needed.
+This ensures that the business can be responsive to outcomes from norms-based and exclusionary screening.
 Engagement with companies on ESG and proxy voting matters, including collaborative efforts with other investors, are also discussed at the meetings.

-The ESGSS Committee has also increased its number of members to seven including portfolio managers, representatives of the investment, compliance, and client services teams.
+The ESG Committee membership includes portfolio managers alongside representatives of the compliance, and client services teams.
 It regularly invites guest attendees to report to the Committee and lend specialist insights, and also to promote the Firmwide understanding of ESG goals and objectives.

-The Firm's stewardship policies are reviewed annually by the ESGSS Committee and approved by the Compliance team, to ensure that they are fair and balanced, and that best practices and up-to-date climate guidelines are adhered to.
+The Firm's stewardship policies are reviewed annually by the ESG Committee and approved by the Compliance team, to ensure that they are fair and balanced, and that best practices and up-to-date climate guidelines are adhered to.
 Our responsible investment and ESG policies are published on our website at https://polunin.co.uk/#responsibility.

 We aim to ensure that our stewardship reporting is fair, balanced and understandable.
-Quarterly proxy voting reports and annual engagement reports are written in plain English and are subject to review and approval by the ESGSS Committee with our annual TCFD report additionally reviewed by the Board and signed off by the CEO.
-Once approved they are further reviewed by our Compliance team before being published on our website and are available to all members of the public.
-In 2023 we started to provide examples that show clear objectives and outcomes in our engagement report, and focused our stewardship efforts on setting objectives and demonstrating outcomes going forward.
+Quarterly proxy voting reports and annual engagement reports are written in plain English, and are subject to review and approval by the ESG Committee, with our annual TCFD report additionally reviewed by the Board and signed off by the CEO.
+Once approved they are reviewed by our Compliance team before being published on our website, and are available to all members of the public.
+In 2024 we structured our engagements to enable progress to be clearly identified against the specific objectives and outcomes set for target companies.

 PCPL is a small firm and as such does not maintain an Internal Audit department.
 Instead we engage external auditors, experts and consultants to ensure that our compliance framework is subject to regular independent assessment; and our governance and operational structure is subject to a full systems and controls audit.
 The Firm does not use external assurance to evaluate its ESG policies and processes, but we continue to assess the most appropriate method for assuring the effectiveness of our stewardship activities.
+During 2024 we did not identify any gaps in our stewardship practice.